 Off-Campus Field Trips/Classes

-When students or faculty use their personal vehicles to travel to/from off-campus classes or field trip locations, the same situation exists relative to insurance (see above, Motor Vehicle Accidents).
-The student or faculty member's personal vehicle insurance applies in the event of an accident.
+When students or faculty use their vehicles to travel to/from off-campus classes or field trip locations, the same situation exists relative to insurance (see above, Motor Vehicle Accidents).
+The student or faculty member's vehicle insurance applies in the event of an accident.